brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 4.md

 ## Challenges of Building an Ambidextrous Organization

-- Eploitation is addictive.
+- Exploitation is addictive.
 - Exploration is uncertain.
-- Breakthrough Innovation in an extablished company is difficult.
+- Breakthrough Innovation in an established company is difficult.
-- Multiple cultures within thesame organization.
+- Multiple cultures within the same organization.
-- Managerial difficultiies- different cultures an stratergies.
+- Managerial difficulties- different cultures an strategies.

 ---